oherik/zombieweek/README.md

 # zombieweek
-This is the repository for group 8 in the development of our platform game "ZomebieWeek - Lv9".
+This is the repository for group 8 in the development of our platform game "ZomebieWeek - Lv9”, as part of the course TDA367 in Lp4, 2015.
 Written in Java.